 If you already have a good banking relationship with a bank that offers mortgages, you should also consider them.
 It helps if you are already a client with them.

-If you already have a relationship with insurance that offers mortgage, you could also put them on the list.
-Insurance companies are sometimes offering very interesting conditions, but there are limitations, of course.
+If you already have a relationship with insurance that offers mortgages, you could also put them on the list.
+Insurance companies sometimes offer very interesting conditions, but there are limitations, of course.

 With this done, you should have a list of potential banks that would be interesting for you.